reallyenglish/ansible-role-example/README.md

     > bundle exec kitchen login

+# Integration test

+## test-kitchen vs integfration test

+`test-kitchen` is designed to test multiple platforms of single host in one batch.
+Multiple node support has been discussed (see https://github.com/test-kitchen/test-kitchen/issues/873), however, it is not implemented.

+On the other hand, with Vagrant, you can perform integfration test with multiple hosts.
+However, it is not easy to run an integration test that perform the same test against multiple platforms.
+With some tricks with Vagrantfile, it might be possible but the possibility is not explored yet.

 ## Jenkins file

 If the name of a repository starts with "ansible-role" and Jenkinsfile is found